lake-wg/edhoc/draft-ietf-lake-edhoc.md

 In order to reduce round trips and number of messages, and in some cases also streamline processing, certain security applications may be integrated into EDHOC by transporting auxiliary data together with the messages.
 One example is the transport of third-party authorization information protected outside of EDHOC {{I-D.selander-ace-ake-authz}}.
 Another example is the embedding of a certificate enrolment request or a newly issued certificate.

 EDHOC allows opaque external authorization data (EAD) to be sent in the EDHOC messages.
 Unprotected External Authorization Data (EAD_1, EAD_2) may be sent in message_1 and message_2, respectively.
-Protected External Authorization Data (EAD_3) may be sent in message_3.
+Protected External Authorization Data (EAD_3, EAD_4) may be sent in message_3 and message_4.

-Since data carried in EAD_1 and EAD_2 may not be protected, and the content of EAD_3 is available to both the Initiator and the Responder, special considerations need to be made such that the availability of the data a) does not violate security and privacy requirements of the service which uses this data, and b) does not violate the security properties of EDHOC.
+Since data carried in EAD_1 and EAD_2 may not be protected, special considerations need to be made such that the availability of the data a) does not violate security and privacy requirements of the service which uses this data, and b) does not violate the security properties of EDHOC.

 ## Applicability Statement {#applicability}